summeromance/test/README.md

 # Usage

 ### Run
 Prepare two terminal windows and navigate to the deploy directory of test.
+Before run applications, add library search path for `VSI` and `VSSDataCollector` library to the `LD_LIBRARY_PATH` using following command in terminal:

+        $ export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:/usr/local/lib

 Run DataGenerator application on one terminal

         $ ./DataGenerator